Top 9 gamification examples that show user engagement is the solution to app growth

 FAQ

 Gamification means using game-like elements in a non-game context.
 In doing so, research shows that you fulfill the psychological needs to spark and maintain intrinsic motivation which ultimately leads to more user engagement.
 Intrinsic motivators are complex goals like growth, purpose, and fun.
-To foster app engagement, it is essential!
+To foster user engagement, it is essential!

 To create a gamified app you must make the customer experience competitive, social, and above all make winning easy to understand!
 In addition, user progress should be visible so customers can visualize their growth, and their participation rewarded with things like badges.